saur-bh/GridSingularityTask/README.md

 ## Running Tests

-* To run all of the tests, run `npm run cy:open` - headed Mode
+* To run all  or indiviual tests, run `npm run cy:open` - headed Mode
-* To run individual tests, run `npm run cy:tests --glob 'cypress/integration/**/login.feature'`
+* To run individual tests from command prompt , run `npm run cy:tests --glob 'cypress/integration/**/login.feature'`  - headlessMode

 ## Enhancement
   * Integration with CI tool i.e. Jenkins
   * graphQL call for setup and tearDown
+  * Alternative way to find elemnet if could not be located.